 How did you get started with programming?

-You’ve just launched SimpleTax, an app that makes doing your taxes enjoyable.
-Congrats!
-How did you make the jump from Codecademy to actually building your own application?
+How did you make the jump from Codecademy to building real life applications?

-What are your tips for someone just getting started with Codecademy?
+What is your advice for someone just getting started on coding?

 Don’t ever give up and don’t get intimidated by how big or complex some programs are.
 Everyone started with writing “Hello World”.
 Start with a small project.
 Once you’re done, try to think how to improve it.
 Some of the most important lessons I’ve learned happened when I was reusing code, or adding features to an already finished project.